BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Python_Introduction.rst

 Executing Filters (Immediate and Delayed)
 -------------------------------------------

-In the **complex** python API, the programmer can execute any filter immediately by simply calling the *Execute()* function of the filter.
+In the **simplnx** python API, the programmer can execute any filter immediately by simply calling the *Execute()* function of the filter.
 The programmer simply needs to find the appropriate filter for their needs and use the API accordingly.
 Another option is to build up the filters and then execute each filter instance one after another.
 The programmer should note that